What is zoning?

 “Setback” refers to the minimum distance a structure must be located away from all property lines.
 Be careful not to make the common mistake of assuming a property line is along a street, gutter or sidewalk.

 Minimum setback requirements for a single family home (entire principal structure including attached garage, decks, etc.) in an R-2 zone district are 25 feet in the front, 20 feet in the rear, 5 feet on the north or west side, and 10 feet on the south or east side.
 (The applicable side setback depends on which way the house faces.)
 Any accessory structure (detached garage, shed etc.) also has setback requirements.
 Most properties also have utility easements upon which no structure can be placed, regardless of the setback.
-Check with the zoning office at 303-795-3748 for setbacks specific to your property.
+Check the Littleton Zoning Regulations for standard setbacks for your zone district or check with the Littleton Permit Center at 303-795-3751 for setbacks specific to your property.